 The Kanganamun “Tambuna Festival” began 5 years ago for the Middle Sepik /Crocodile Clan people to compete with each other for the award of being best traditional dress and Sing-Sing.

 PNG Frontier Adventures offers a tenday expedition including visiting The Crocodile & Tambuna Festivals and visiting Wagu Lagoon with its “Regina Birds of Paradise” allowing for sighting of the stunning Birds of Paradise performing their dawn chorus in the rain forest canopy.

 The Mt.
-Hagen show runs for three full days on the 14th, 15th & 16th August 2021.
+Hagen show runs for three full days on the in August 2022.
 More than 80 different cultural groups perform exposing their stunningly beautiful costumes with traditional songs and dances.
-Coincided with the festival is the Paiya Mini Show, ( a truly – “Up Close and Personal” special experience), held in a village setting the day before the Mt.
-Hagen show on Friday 14th and attendance at this event is included in the itinerary and overall price.
+Coincided with the festival is the Paiya Mini Show, (a truly – “Up Close and Personal” special experience), held in a village setting the day before the Mt.
+Hagen show on the Friday and attendance at this event is included in the itinerary and overall price.

 For those adventure seekers and” Culture-Vultures” wanting to see as much of the river life as possible and are interested in the many varied styles of Sepik carvings and artefacts followed by flying up to the PNG Highlands to attend the infamous, annual , “Mt.
 Hagen Cultural Show” – then this expedition is for you.

-The Goroka Show runs for two and a half days on the 18th,19th & 20th September 2021.
+The Goroka Show runs for two and a half days in September 2022.
 More than 90 different cultural groups perform exposing their beautiful costumes with songs and dances.